-Medium: Original sculpture made of wood, metal and fabric, with acrylic paint and gloss varnish.
+Medium: Original three-dimensional art made of wood, metal and fabric, with acrylic paint and gloss varnish.
 Framed with a cloth backing and glass casing, with a removable back for easy dusting or cleaning.

 Size of art: 5x5x3″